-specify the form and content of any information relating to that activity that the licensee must provide to the Authority.
+the form and content of any information relating to that activity that the licensee must provide to the Authority.

-Part F: Derogations
+Part D: Derogations

-The Authority may, after consulting with the licensee, give a direction (“derogation”) to the licensee that relieves it of its obligations under this condition to such extent, for such period of time, and subject to such conditions as may be specified in the direction.
+The licensee may apply to the Authority for a derogation relieving the licensee of its obligations under this condition to such extent, for such period of time, and subject to such conditions as may be specified by the Authority by direction after consulting the licensee.

-Part G: Interpretation
+Part E: Interpretation

 For the purposes of this condition: